robtec/send/docs/faq.md

 ## How long are files available for?

 Files are available to be downloaded for 24 hours, after which they are removed from the server.
-They are also removed immediately after a download completes.
+They are also removed immediately after the download limit is reached.

 ## Can a file be downloaded more than once?

-Not currently, but we're considering multiple download support in a future release.

-*Disclaimer: Send is an experiment and under active development.
-The answers here may change as we get feedback from you and the project matures.*
+Yes, once a file is submitted to Send you can select the download limit.